Should I tell an interviewer I was fired?

 Back to the interview…

 Why?
-My non-answer was probably worse than whatever a more honest and open assessment might be.
+My non-answer was probably worse than any more honest, open assessment.

 There are risks to both.
 And sadly, if you have to explain the unexplainable, there always will be.